GreyCardinal69/Fluence/README.md

 </p>
 </div>

 Fluence is a dynamically-typed, multi-paradigm scripting language built from the ground up for expressive power.
 It rejects verbosity and boilerplate, providing a rich suite of unique operators and constructs that enable a declarative, pipeline-oriented style.
-If you've ever found yourself chaining temporary variables, writing deeply nested null-checks, or creating loops for simple data transformations and thought, "there has to be a better way,"—Fluence was built for you.

 - [Core Philosophy](#core-philosophy)